VFPX/Win32API/samples/sample_497.md

 # Testing Transparent Menu Class with top-level form (requires VFP9)

-## Short description:
-The code creates top-level form with a menu.
-An instance of the <a href="?example=496">MenuManager class</a> is used to make this menu semi-transparent.
-The form records to a cursor menu-related Windows messages and displays them in a listbox.

-***

 ## Before you begin:
 The code creates top-level form with a menu.
-An instance of the <a href="?example=496">MenuManager class</a> is used to make this menu semi-transparent.
-The form records menu-related window messages to a cursor and displays them in a listbox.[MenuManager class](sample_496.md)
+An instance of the [MenuManager class](sample_496.md) is used to make this menu semi-transparent.
+The form records menu-related window messages to a cursor and displays them in a listbox.

 ![](../images/transparentmenu.jpg)

-Before testing the following code, save another code sample, <a href="?example=496">Transparent Menu Class</a>, to MenuManager.prg module.[Transparent Menu Class](sample_496.md)
+Before testing the following code, save another code sample, [MenuManager class](sample_496.md), to MenuManager.prg module.

 ***